50054-cdpa/notes/docs/syntax_analysis.md

 (10) N ::= 's':J
 ```

-We take the output from our lexer example as the input, with some simplification by removing the Haskell data constructors
+We take the output from our lexer example as the input, with some simplification by removing the Scala constructors

 ```
 { , ' , k1 , ' , : , 1 , , , ' , k2 , : , [ , ] , }